How to fix Middle mouse button not working?

 To do this, the easiest way to check it is using the mouse on another PC.
 If problems continue to occur on this other PC, it is clear that the mouse is the cause of them.
 But, if these problems disappear , it is clear that the cause is our own PC.
 Either because of the software that we have installed on it, or because of a USB port that does not work well.

 To determine the cause, it is best to change the USB port to which we connect our mouse.
-If when testing in the rest of the ports we continue with the same problems, we will already know that it is a failure of the software of our equipment.
-If, on the other hand, changing the USB port solves the problem, then we will already know that that port does not perform its function correctly and we will not use it again.
+If when testing in the rest of the ports we continue with the same problems. we will already know that it is a failure of the software of our equipment.
+If, on the other hand, changing the USB port solves the problem.
+Then we will already know that that port does not perform its function correctly and we will not use it again.

-How to fix Hardware problems with mouse?
+How to fix Hardware problems when Middle mouse button not working

 If the mouse is under warranty, it is time to carry out an RMA (Return Merchandise Authorization), either to the store where you bought it or to the manufacturer itself.
 Depending on the price of the model we have, it may be worth waiting for the time that passes from when we send the defective component until we have a new or repaired one in our possession.